 Based on MySQL Server 5.5.
 Previous MySQL Cluster release series, including MySQL Cluster NDB 7.1, used MySQL 5.1 as a base.
 Beginning with MySQL Cluster NDB 7.2.1, MySQL Cluster NDB 7.2 is based on MySQL Server 5.5, so that MySQL Cluster users can benefit from MySQL 5.5's improvements in scalability and performance monitoring.
-As with MySQL 5.5, MySQL Cluster NDB 7.2.1 and later use CMake for configuring and building from source inh place of GNU autotools (used in MySQL 5.1 and MySQL Cluster releases based on MySQL 5.1).
+As with MySQL 5.5, MySQL Cluster NDB 7.2.1 and later use CMake for configuring and building from source in place of GNU Autotools (used in MySQL 5.1 and MySQL Cluster releases based on MySQL 5.1).
 For more information about changes and improvements in MySQL 5.5, see Section 1.4, “What Is New in MySQL 5.5”.

 Conflict detection using GCI Reflection.